 Elbow dysplasia

 American Bulldogs are also prone to elbow dysplasia.
-It is a similar joint issue, which is commonly a congenital abnormality.
-The condition can cause other joint problems due to self-correction to reduce the pain and arthritis.
+It is a similar joint issue, commonly a congenital abnormality.
+The condition can cause other joint problems due to self-correction to reduce pain and arthritis.

 Pocket American Bullies are most likely to suffer from this condition due to their compact build.